-Information about objects and the area under surveillance is cleaned, integrated, indexed and stored in Video Retrieval Modules.
-They are based on the PostgreSQL database extended to be capable of similarity and spatiotemporal information retrieval.
+The information about objects and the area under surveillance is cleaned, integrated, indexed and stored in Video Retrieval Modules.
+They are based on the PostgreSQL database extended to be capable of similarity and spatio-temporal information retrieval.
 We have integrated many machine-learning methods as Bayes classifiers, SVM, EM/GMM, HMM, frequent pattern analysis and various clustering algorithms.